-RTB100: Introduction to Broadcasting 1.5 Credits
+RTB100: Introduction to Broadcasting (1.0 Credits, 30hrs)

 This course provides an introduction to the field of broadcasting and helps students begin to develop the skills required of broadcast announcers.
-The course begins with a short history of broadcasting, and students are then instructed in the concepts of vocal developing exercises.
-Students read commercial scripts aloud to enhance reading and breathing skills.
+The course begins with a short history of broadcasting, and students are then instructed in the concepts of vocal development through the practice of structured vocal development exercises.
+Students read commercial scripts aloud to enhance reading and breathing skills, improve upon public speaking, and develop improvisational skills.
 Students also practice active listening and information processing skills.